Smithson Valley, Texas

 Smithson Valley is a neighborhood within the Canyon Lake census-designated place in Comal County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 15 in 2000.
 It is located within the Greater San Antonio area.

 History

 A post office which operated in a resident's house, called Smithson Valley—named for local settler Ben Smithson—operated from 1857 to 1940.
 A school operated from 1875 until being consolidated by another local school in 1940.
 An agricultural economy with logging as its primary industry, it expanded by the 1880s to include a dance hall, cotton gin and saloon.
-The town declined throught most of the 20th century, having a population between 15 and 25 during the 1920s, but growth continued since the 1990s, due to new residents of San Antonio.
+The town declined through most of the 20th century, having a population between 15 and 25 during the 1920s, but growth continued since the 1990s, due to new residents of San Antonio.

 Geography

 Smithson Valley is located on Farm to Market Road 311, 15 mi northwest of New Braunfels in central Comal County.